midnightzkkornz/buddycafe/README.md

 # Wireless project
-* Nichakorn   Wuthiphanphaiboon 6288023 sec2
+* Nichakorn   Wuthiphanphaiboon 6288023 Sec2
-* Nutsongwat  Cheawka           6288066 sec2
+* Nutsongwat  Cheawka           6288066 Sec2

 # Buddy Cafe

-A new Flutter project.
+A BuddyCafe project.
+finding locations by using API MAP.

-## Getting Started
+# Getting Started

 This project is a starting point for a Flutter application.